cdeucher/aws-ses-dkim-dmarc/README.md

 ---
 `DKIM` : Validate the domain.
       DomainKeys Identified Mail (DKIM) is an email security standard designed to make sure that an email that claims to have come from a specific domain was indeed authorized by the owner of that domain.
+      `DKIM authentication can only be set at the domain level.`

 - [Specification](https://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dkim.html)